-7.2-3 MEDICAL EXECUTIVE COMMITTEE ACTION
+8.2-3 MEDICAL EXECUTIVE COMMITTEE ACTION

-As soon as practicable after such summary restriction or suspension has been imposed, a meeting of the Medical Executive Committee shall be convened to review and consider the action.
-The member shall be required to attend such meeting and respond to questions on such terms and conditions as the Medical Executive Committee may impose.
-If the member fails to attend or respond to questions, the member shall be automatically suspended until the member attends and responds to the questions asked.
-In no event shall any meeting of the Medical Executive Committee, with or without the member, constitute a "hearing" within the meaning of Article VIII, nor shall any of Article VIII procedural rules apply.
-The Medical Executive Committee shall determine whether the summary restriction or suspension should be continued and may modify, continue, or terminate the summary restriction or suspension, but in any event, it shall furnish the member with written notice of its decision.
+As soon as practicable after such summary restriction or suspension has been imposed, a meeting of the medical executive committee or a subcommittee appointed by the chief of staff shall be convened to review and consider the action.
+The member may be required to attend and make a statement concerning the issues under investigation, on such terms and conditions as the medical executive committee may impose, although in no event shall any meeting of the medical executive committee, with or without the member, constitute a "hearing" within the meaning of Article 9, nor shall any procedural rules apply.
+The medical executive committee may modify, continue, or terminate the summary restriction or suspension, but in any event, it shall furnish the member with notice of its decision.

-7.2-4 PROCEDURAL RIGHTS
+8.2-4 PROCEDURAL RIGHTS

-Unless the Medical Executive Committee promptly terminates the summary restriction or suspension before it constitutes ground for a hearing, the member shall be entitled to the procedural rights to the extent provided under Article VIII.
+Unless the Medical Executive Committee promptly terminates the summary restriction or suspension before it constitutes ground for a hearing, the member shall be entitled to the procedural rights to the extent provided under Article 9.

-7.2-5 INITIATION BY BOARD OF TRUSTEES
+8.2-5 INITIATION OF SUMMARY ACTION BY BOARD OF TRUSTEES

-If none of the persons described above in Section 7.2-1 is available to impose a summary restriction or suspension, the Board of Trustees, or designee, may take such action if it is reasonably believed that a failure to do so is likely to result in an imminent danger to the health or safety of any person, including but not limited to future Alameda Hospital patients.
-Prior to taking such action, the Board or designee must make reasonable attempts to contact the Chief of Staff or designee.
+If none of the persons described above in Section 8.2-1 is available to impose a summary restriction or suspension, the Board of Trustees, or designee, may take such action if it is reasonably believed that a failure to do so is likely to result in an imminent danger to the health or safety of any person, including but not limited to future Alameda Hospital patients.
+Prior to taking such action, the Board or designee must make reasonable attempts to contact the Chief of Staff, and Vice Chief of Staff.
 Such a suspension is subject to ratification by the Medical Executive Committee.
-If the Medical Executive Committee does not ratify the Board's action within two working days, excluding weekends and holidays, the action shall terminate automatically.
+As per California Business and Professions Code Section 809.05(b), if the Medical Executive Committee does not ratify the Board's action within two (2) working days, excluding weekends and holidays, the action shall terminate automatically.
 If the Committee does ratify the Board's action, all other provisions under Section 7.2 of these bylaws will apply.
 In this event, the date of imposition of the summary action shall be considered to be the date of ratification by the Medical Executive Committee for purposes of compliance with notice and hearing requirements.

-7.3 AUTOMATIC SUSPENSION OR LIMITATION
+8.3 AUTOMATIC SUSPENSION OR LIMITATION